 - 1. At least 2 contiguous acres in size and generally not less than 66 feet wide or a fruit tree reservation not less than 1 or more than 10 acres in total area. - 2.
-Shall not contain less than 200 growing trees, on a fruit tree reservation at least 40 apple trees per acre and other fruit trees reservations at least 70 trees per acre' - 3.
-Forest trees are defined as ash, black cherry, black walnut, butternut, catalpa, honeylocust, Norway and Carolina poplars, mulberry, the oaks, sugar maple, cottonwood, soft maple, osage orange, basswood, black locust, European larch, and other coniferous trees, and all other forest trees introduced in the state for experimental purposes, - 4.
-In forest reservations which are artificial groves, willows, boxelders and other poplars shall be included when protecting borders not exceeding two rows in width
+Shall not contain less than 200 growing trees per acre, on a fruit tree reservation at least 40 apple trees per acre and other fruit trees reservations at least 70 trees per acre. - 3.
+Forest trees are defined as ash, black cherry, black walnut. butternut, catalpa, honeylocust, Norway and Carolina poplars, mulberry, the oaks, sugar maple, cottonwood, soft maple, osage orange, basswood, black locust, European larch, and other coniferous trees, and all other forest trees introduced in the state for experimental purposes. - 4.
+In forest reservations which are artificial groves, willows, boxelders and other poplars shall be included when protecting borders not exceeding two rows in width around a forest reservation or when used as nurse trees not to exceed 100 on each acre.

-- around a forest reservation or when used as nurse trees not to exceed 100 on each acre. - 5.
-No cattle, mules, horses, sheep, goats or hogs are permitted on forest reservations, and - 6.
+- 5. No cattle, mules, horses, sheep, goats or hogs are permitted on forest reservations. - 6.
 Not more than 1/5 of the total number of trees in the forest reservation may be removed in any single year unless the trees die of natural causes.
 When the number of trees falls below 200 trees on each acre, the owner shall within one year restore the number of trees to not less than 200 trees per acre. - 7.
 If any buildings are standing on an area selected as a forest reservation, one acre of that area shall be excluded from the tax exemption.
-However, the exclusion of that acre shall not affect the area's meeting the acreage requirement.
+However, the exclusion of that acre shall not affect the area's meeting the acreage requirement. - 8.
+If the forest reserve area is not maintained or is used for economic gain other than as a forest reservation the assessor shall assess the property at fair market value as of January 1st of that year.